paolofrance/ros2_fanuc_interface/README.md

 **NOTE**: The DPM is not directly integrated into the Ros2 control framework since it requires Cartesian relative commands.
 If you want to contribute, please let us know.

 ## Known issues
-1. execution delay of about 0.2 seconds - reduced compared to the previous version with python
+1. execution delay of about 0.2 seconds with Ethernet/IP - reduced compared to the previous version with python
+2. execution/feedback delay of about 0.6 seconds with RMI - To be tested

 ## TODO
 list of known todos and desiderata:
 1. integration of the Fanuc DPM into the ros control framework
-2. implementation of the Fanuc RMI to remove the need for TP programs (the RMI driver already exists)

 ## Contacts
 Hardware Interface & Ethernet/IP driver: paolo.franceschi@supsi.ch
 RMI driver: matteo.lavit@stiima.cnr.it
-TP fanuc : stefano.baraldo@supsi.ch
+TP fanuc and services: stefano.baraldo@supsi.ch, andrea.bussolan@supsi.ch
 Tester and user: vincenzo.pomponi@supsi.ch

 ### Acknowledgements